Buckinghamshire-Digital-Service/buckinghamshire-council/docs/contributing.md

 1. Review the GitHub Pull Request accoring to the project standards.
 1. Be sure to check for undesired side-effects of the bugfix.
-1. If your happy with the PR, merge it into `master` on GitHub.
+1. If you're happy with the PR, merge it into `master` on GitHub.

 `master` on GitHub will be overriden by the next push from GitLab.
 To avoid loosing the just merged changes you need to integrate them into the GitLab repo.